“Remember days of skipping school, racing cars and being cool?”

 I have my own methods, but you can have it done for you free of charge through a website called Personal Capital — it offers free tools to help you keep track of — and better understand — all your finances: this includes your savings account (now with an online bank, right???), checking account, investments, retirement accounts and analyzing how much you’re paying (or overpaying) in fees, budgeting and more.

-Again, it can all be done for you free of charge.
+Again, it can all be done for you free tools.
 All you need to do is sign up and input your information.
 They take care of the rest.
 They also offer a free trial for advisory services if you’re interested, but it’s not required and completely up to you.

 Either way, it’s ALWAYS good to know how your finances are performing — don’t procrastinate!
 You will likely find the results helpful and enlightening, and you will feel empowered in the process.

 Make the switch to a high-interest online savings account and start earning more money now!

 Once you take control of your finances, you can start improving them immediately.

-After switching to an online savings account, you won’t ever want to go back to typical low-paying savings accounts big banks are taking advantage of, I mean, offering their customers.
+After switching to a (high interest) online savings account, you won’t ever want to go back to typical low-paying savings accounts big banks are taking advantage of, I mean, offering their customers.
 It should be clear by now that there’s no reason or incentive to have one!

 Yes, it’s true: you can absolutely earn more money for nothing — that’s the way you do it — and no need “to install microwave ovens or play your guitar on the MTV.”